History of Europe: Austrian and Russian empires

+Emigration

+There was mass European emigration to the Americas, South Africa, Australia and New Zealand in the 19th and 20th centuries, as a result of a dramatic demographic transition in 19th-century Europe, subsequent wars and political changes on the continent.
+From the end of the Napoleonic Wars in 1815 to the end of World War I in 1918, millions of Europeans emigrated.
+Of these, 71% went to North America, 21% to Central and South America and 7% to Australia.
+About 11 million of these people went to Latin America, of whom 38% were Italians, 28% were Spaniards and 11% were Portuguese.

 Imperialism

 Colonial empires were the product of the European Age of Discovery from the 15th century.
-The initial impulse behind these dispersed maritime empires and those that followed was trade, driven by the new ideas and the capitalism that grew out of the Renaissance.
+The initial impulse behind these dispersed maritime empires and those that followed was trade.
 Both the Portuguese Empire and Spanish Empire quickly grew into the first global political and economic systems with territories spread around the world.

-Subsequent major European colonial empires included the French, Dutch, and British empires.
-The latter, consolidated during the period of British maritime hegemony in the 19th century, became the largest empire in history because of the improved ocean transportation technologies of the time as well as electronic communication through the telegraph, cable, and radio.
+Subsequent major European colonial empires included the French, Dutch, and British.
+The latter, consolidated during the period of British maritime hegemony in the 19th century, became the largest empire in history because of the improved ocean transportation technologies of the time as well as electronic communication.
 At its height in 1920, the British Empire covered a quarter of the Earth's land area and comprised a quarter of its population.
 Other European countries, such as Belgium, Germany, and Italy, pursued colonial empires as well (mostly in Africa), but they were smaller.
-Ignoring the oceans, Russia built its Russian Empire through conquest by land in Eastern Europe, and Asia.
+Russia built its Russian Empire through conquest by land in Eastern Europe, and Asia.

-By the mid-19th century, the Ottoman Empire had declined enough to become a target for other global powers (see History of the Balkans).
-This instigated the Crimean War in 1854 and began a tenser period of minor clashes among the globe-spanning empires of Europe that eventually set the stage for the First World War.
+By the mid-19th century, the Ottoman Empire had declined.
+This instigated the Crimean War in 1854 and began a tenser period of minor clashes among the globe-spanning empires of Europe.
 In the second half of the 19th century, the Kingdom of Sardinia and the Kingdom of Prussia carried out a series of wars that resulted in the creation of Italy and Germany as nation-states, significantly changing the balance of power in Europe.
-From 1870, Otto von Bismarck engineered a German hegemony of Europe that put France in a critical situation.
+From 1870, Otto von Bismarck engineered a German hegemony that put France in a critical situation.
 It slowly rebuilt its relationships, seeking alliances with Russia and Britain to control the growing power of Germany.
-In this way, two opposing sides – the Triple Alliance of 1882 (Germany, Austria-Hungary and Italy) and the Triple Entente of 1907 (Britain, France and Russia) – formed in Europe, improving their military forces and alliances year-by-year.
+In this way, two opposing sides – the Triple Alliance of 1882 (Germany, Austria-Hungary and Italy) and the Triple Entente of 1907 (Britain, France and Russia) – formed in Europe, escalating military forces and alliances.